EnterpriseDB/tpa/docs/src/index.md

 ### Cluster management

-Once your cluster is up and running, TPAexec provides convenient cluster management functions, including configuration changes, switchover, and zero-downtime minor-version upgrades.
+Once your cluster is up and running, TPA provides convenient cluster management functions, including configuration changes, switchover, and zero-downtime minor-version upgrades.
 These features make it easier and safer to manage your cluster than making the changes by hand.

 ### Extensible through Ansible

-TPAexec supports a [variety of configuration options](configure-instance.md), so you can do a lot just by editing config.yml and re-running provision/deploy/test.
-If you do need to go beyond what TPAexec already supports, you can write
+TPA supports a [variety of configuration options](configure-instance.md), so you can do a lot just by editing config.yml and re-running provision/deploy/test.
+If you do need to go beyond what TPA already supports, you can write

 * [Custom commands](tpaexec-commands.md), which make it simple to write playbooks to run on the cluster.
 Just create